Object blocks

 Syntax

-TREE [name] groupDeclaration1 [parentBlock1], ...., groupDeclarationN [parentBlockN] [treeOptions]
+TREE [name] groupDeclaration1, ...., groupDeclarationN [insertPosition]

-Each groupDeclaration is a declaration of an object group that is similar to the declaration in an object block described above.
-Each parentBlock can be described in one of the following ways:
+Each groupDeclaration is a declaration of an object group that is fully analogous to the declaration in the object block described above.
+In addition, the PARENT option can be specified for each object of the group among its object options objectOptions:

-PARENT propertyId
+PARENT parentExpr

 Description